hashicorp/composite-action-framework-go/README.md

 A library of packages for writing _composite_ GitHub Actions in Go.

+---

+_This is intended for internal HashiCorp use only and is not generally supported for other users._

+---

 This is different from other Go GitHub Actions libraries which are focussed on writing standalone actions that just run a go binary and then exit.